Conversational Components

 Ice Breakers

-Ice Breakers are customizable, tappable text strings that appear in a message thread the first time you chat with a user.
-For example, "Plan a trip" or "Create a workout plan".
+Ice Breakers are customizable, tappable text options that appear in the message thread the first time a user starts a chat with your business.
+They help guide users on how to begin a conversation — for example:

 Limitations